jimjatt1999/Auread/README.md

 3. Select a target simulator or a connected iOS device.
 4. Click the "Run" button (or press Cmd+R).

+**Note:** Active development on this project has paused due to complexities encountered with integrating certain Readium features.
+However, it remains a useful example and base for building a simple EPUB reader for iOS with SwiftUI and Readium.

 ## Features

 ### Implemented